Last updated at Tue, 20 Aug 2024 21:31:51 GMT

 • Unlock greater efficiency and efficacy for security teams at each step of the detection and response journey (from initial deployment and data collection, to finding threats and incident response).

 Regardless of how XDR is defined, security professionals are interested in using XDR to help them address several threat detection and response challenges.
-InsightIDR, Rapid7’s cloud-native SIEM and XDR, is an XDR solution before it was even “coined” and users are achieving XDR outcomes.
+InsightIDR, Rapid7’s cloud-native SIEM and XDR, is an XDR security solution before it was even “coined” and users are achieving XDR outcomes.
 XDR has improved security efficacy and efficiency, unified data, and helped streamline security operations.

 NEVER MISS A BLOG